Shailu4u/ng-masonry-grid/README.md

   imports: [
     BrowserModule,

-    // Specify your library as an import NgMasonryGridModule
+    // Specify NgMasonryGrid library as an import NgMasonryGridModule
   ],
   providers: [],